fedora-ci/dist-git-image/README.md

 * Submit an scratch build from src.rpm
 * Wait scratch build to complete

+### provision.py

+* Provision a VM based on qcow2 image using standard-test-roles
+* Safe ansible inventory to a file

 ### virt-customize.py

 This script prepares a qcow2 image to be used by the pipeline